richardjharris/yomikun-database/notes/future_ideas.md

 Could tag individual parts of the name with xx-romaji if we had dictionary data for some but not all? e.g. xx-romaji-sei, xx-romaji-mei

+E.g. in researchmap.parser we attach xx-romaji to all items that use romaji.
+To make this cleaner, the researchmap generator could return 2 parts instead of one NameData record.

+If we do this, change finaldb's record_hit to only apply to the particular part.

 ## Other dictionaries